-VisitBritain/VisitEngland have announced a recovery webinar programme which will launch on Tuesday 30th June.
-The programme will start with Spotlight on inbound and domestic research and insights – taking a look at their latest trackers, and consumer sentiment surveys.
-Drawing on expert insight from within VisitBritain/VisitEngland and across the travel industry the free webinar programme offers practical advice for tourism businesses and valuable data-led insight from our global teams.
+VisitBritain/VisitEngland launched a recovery webinar programme earlier this year.
+Drawing on expert insight from within VisitBritain/VisitEngland and across the travel industry, the free webinar programme offers practical advice for tourism businesses and valuable data-led insight from our global teams.

 - Read the paper that VisitBritain sent to Cabinet Office on behalf of the tourism industry, detailing how government can help the tourism industry recover from COVID-19.

-- As the lockdown is eased, MHCLG will be working to ensure local economies are supported to adapt and grow – in line with the levelling up agenda.
+- This year, MHCLG has been working to ensure local economies are supported to adapt and grow – in line with the levelling up agenda.
 Every local economy now needs a restart and recovery plan, the government will be feeding into these plans including guidance on how businesses can adapt for opening and public transport networks can be operated.
-Ambition is to ensure people feel safe returning to work
+Ambition is to ensure people feel safe returning to work.

-- The Government are looking into how more space can be created in town centres for pedestrians and how to make it easier to cycle to work.
+- The Government has been looking into how more space can be created in town centres for pedestrians and how to make it easier to cycle to work.
 They will also work with areas hardest hit to help them recover.
 Infrastructure projects will also continue where safe to do so.

 - Travlaw have produced another useful update to help businesses prepare to get back to work.

-85 MPs have written a joint letter to the Chancellor to express their concern that more needs to be done to support tourism businesses.
-Specifically they ask that:
+This summer, 85 MPs wrote a joint letter to the Chancellor to express their concern that more needs to be done to support tourism businesses.
+Specifically, they asked that: